KyleSmith0905/fork--node-glob-always-follow/README.md

   provided.
 May _not_ contain `/` characters.
 - `**` If a "globstar" is alone in a path portion, then it matches zero or more directories and subdirectories searching for matches.
-It does not crawl symlinked directories, unless `{follow:true}` is passed in the options object.
 A pattern like `a/b/**` will only match `a/b` if it is a directory.
-  Follows 1 symbolic link if not the first item in the pattern, or 0 if it is the first item, unless `follow:true` is set, in which case it follows all symbolic links.
+  Follows all symbolic link if not the first item in the pattern, or 0 if it is the first item.

 `[:class:]` patterns are supported by this implementation, but `[=c=]` and `[.symbol.]` style class patterns are not.